Monkey Tools

 Working with the From Table or Range Monkey

-Feature 1: A revised CTRL+T (Insert -> Table) Experience
+Feature 1: A revised Create Table Experience

 • Create Tables, Named Ranges or name Dynamic Arrays